hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 ### Defining stability, efficiency, and agility

-Finally, let's further examine the three pillars of our evolved mission.
+Finally, let's further examine the three pillars of our evolved, empowerment-oriented mission.

 Through the lens of empowering users, we can say: stability empowers users to actually use and rely on the product, efficiency makes it affordable, and agility ensures the product remains relevant, useful, and competitive.